IntrapreneurAI/lendlogic-v3.4/prompt.md

 ---

 ## 3. Risk Flagging & Final Deliverables

+-   **Contextual Risk Flags:** Apply a `high_risk` flag if any of the Judgment & Risk Context criteria are met (newly formed, shared address, legal issues).

 -   **Risk Flags:** Apply a `high_risk` flag if:
     -   Company status is not `"Active"`.